gisodal/cumodoro/README.md

 <img style="max-width: 100%;" src="https://raw.githubusercontent.com/gisodal/cumodoro/screenshots/main.png" />

+## Installation

+Cumodoro can be run from the root of its source directory by running `bin/cumodoro`, but requires installation to be run from anywhere:

+> python3 setup.py install

-## Instructions
+## Usage
-To execute simply type "./run.py" in the program directory.
-Upon first launch a folder *.cumodoro* will be created in your home directory that will contain a SQLITE database for holding all settings and pomodoros.
+Launch with command `cumodoro` after installation or from the root of the source directory with `bin/cumodoro`.
+Upon first launch, a folder *.cumodoro* will be created in your home directory that will contain a SQLITE database for holding all settings and pomodoros.
 No tasks will exist, so before assigning any pomodoro to a task, these will have to be created in the **Settings** window.
 Note that changing settings or pomodoros is only possible when the timer is not running.
+If you want to use cumodoro on multiple systems, simply share the database file among them.

 | Action        | Key | Alternative |
 | ------------- |:-------------:|:----------:|